Logistic Regression and Poisson Regression

 0.999 999.000 6.907

-• Recall for multiple linear regression we model the response as
+• Recall that in multiple linear regression we modelled the response as

 How are the coefficients estimated?